GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/alloydb.md

-# Setup and configure AlloyDB
+# Setup and configure AlloyDB with Public IP

 ## Before you begin